 Price: $12 – Members; $15 Non-members ($5 for students)REGISTER NOW

-Rodney Lofton has been a voice and advocate for those living with HIV for almost 20 years.
-He has served as a keynote speaker and requested facilitator by the New Jersey World AIDS Day Celebration, the United States Conference on AIDS, the Gay and Lesbian Medical Association Conference among others.
-He served on the United States – Saratov Oblast HIV prevention partnership program, in the Saratov-Oblast region in Russia.
+Rodney Lofton has been a voice and advocate for those living with HIV for almost twenty years.
+He has served as a keynote speaker and requested facilitator by the New Jersey World AIDS Day Celebration, the United States Conference on AIDS, and the Gay and Lesbian Medical Association Conference among others.
+He served on the United States–Saratov Oblast HIV prevention partnership program, in the Saratov Oblast region in Russia.
 He is a former freelance writer and public relations professional, having worked with Kool and the Gang and Mary Wilson of the legendary Supremes.
 He served as a columnist for the online website GBMNews.
 His column focused on issues around HIV/AIDS and African-American gay men.
-His debut novel, The Day I Stopped Being Pretty: A Memoir, along with his sophomore effort, No More Tomorrows: Two Lives, Two Stories, One Love were both nominated for Lambda Literary Awards.
+His debut novel, The Day I Stopped Being Pretty: A Memoir, along with his sophomore effort, No More Tomorrows: Two Lives, Two Stories, One Love, were both nominated for Lambda Literary Awards.
 Rodney serves as Deputy Director of Diversity Richmond.